 As a charter school system, Cartersville prides itself in being a recognized leader in education.
 Four of our schools have been recognized as a Georgia School of Excellence.
-This is made possible by our devoted staff who is dedicated to providing a sound and enriching curriculum, challenging and engaging content, and a support system of success for young people.
+This is made possible by our devoted staff that is dedicated to providing a sound and enriching curriculum, challenging and engaging content, and a support system of success for young people.

-"A Tradition of Excellence-Making it Personal" is not just a theme for the school system; it is a commitment to ensure the success of all students.
+"A Tradition of Excellence - Making It Personal" is not just a theme for the school system; it is a commitment to ensure the success of all students.
 From academic performance, to athletic pursuits, to exemplary programs in art and music, Cartersville seeks to provide a well-rounded, well-balanced educational experience for all students.
-The proof is in the results and consistently our students continue to perform well on all measures of accountability and achievement.
 Therefore, it is only natural that we would adopt the theme Making It Personal for this grant.